hackclub/some-assembly-required/guide/math/boolean-logic.md

 ![Screen Shot 2022-05-17 at 10 53 38 AM](https://user-images.githubusercontent.com/621904/168842465-f8251a20-8962-4221-9146-93e4e6b01908.png)

-XOR is always false unless the inputs are different.
+`XOR` is true if the inputs are different, false if they're the same.

 | In | Out |